What is Web Scraping?

 Scraping data from any website may not be so easy each time.
 Most of the crawling projects often face challenges in terms of crawlability or complexity.
 It requires multiple customized solutions to deal with those anti-crawling firewalls and again it needs lots of personal attention, care, time, and resources which drive the cost considerably.

-The number of sites to be crawled:
+4. The Number of Sites to be Crawled

 How many websites need to be crawled for a specific assignment?
 It can just be one or it may be in the hundreds.
 Every website has its own structure and differs from others; so, crawling scripts should also be different in every single case.
 More scripts need more resources and time to be invested and it’s just simple math.

-Frequency of crawls:
+5. Frequency of Crawls

 Frequency is another major cost-driving factor of a web scraping service.
-Depending upon business type, frequency of crawl may vary.
+Depending upon business type, the frequency of crawl may vary.
 It can be just for one time or can even be hourly.
 The longer a crawler runs, the more it uses a server which will also increase the cost.

 Most of the targeted websites change very frequently and crawling scripts also should be changed accordingly to maintain the right flow and format; again, this directly affects the costs.

 Last but not the least, customer support is one of the major cost-driving factors of a web scraping service.
-Depending upon the business, the system should have customizable customer support where someone can choose between dedicated in-person support and a generalized support system.
+Depending upon the business.
+The system should have customizable customer support where someone can choose between dedicated in-person support and a generalized support system.
 In any of the cases, it needs human interaction and there’s always a cost associated with it.

 The factors we discussed here are not the only factors that drive the cost of a web scraping service; there are a lot more.
 Be careful while selecting the right web scraping service for the business.
 Some of the services may offer relatively less price but usability may be compromised and others may provide good usability but may charge unusually high.
-While selecting a right web scraping service, the authority has to be very clear about its requirements and it requires decent market research before finalizing anything.
+While selecting the right web scraping service, the authority has to be very clear about its requirements and it requires decent market research before finalizing anything.